TurtleWarePL/clest/README.md

 Test suites divide project into functionalities which need to be tested.
-For a web browser project that could be: the renderer, JS compiler, UX etc. Each test suite may have other test (sub-)suites and test cases as its children.
-Test case is always a leaf node.
-Test case may be either manual or automated test.
+For a web browser project that could be: the renderer, JS compiler, UX etc. Each test suite may have other test (sub-)suites and test scenarios as its children.

+Test scenario is a usage pattern and it may have zero or more test cases.
+For instance scenario may be "add a bookmark" while test cases could be: add bookmark to a website, add bookmark to a file, add bookmark to invalid object (should signal error).
+Test scenario is considered to be a leaf node in the Test Suite tree.

 Test plans are meant for test managament (as in human assignments).
 We could do full regression testing before a new release or have a plan for testing specific